fuzzypawzz/preact-signals-vue/README.md

 This app showcases a fully working integration between Preact Signals and Vue Composition Api.

 It is totally possible to write your state and logic in another completely different reactivity system.
-You don't have to use Vue's reactivity system all the way.
+**You don't have to** use Vue's reactivity system all the way.

+I love 💚 Vue and Composition API! — don't get me wrong.
+This is merely a demonstration that a lot is possible when you think a bit out of the box and put your architectural thinking 🧠 to the test.

 #### A few realistic use-cases: